MrPhryaNikFrosty/MiceWine-Rootfs-Mod/README.md

 It's use a XServer based on Termux-X11

-### Information
+### Some Information

 This mod project focused on modifying on rootfs only, so don't mind if you want to request feature in the app because I'm here to mod the rootfs only, not mod the app.
-If you need that, please request it directly to developer of micewine
+If you need that, please request it directly to developer of micewine.
+We will update it regularly based on latest changes in official micewine github

 ### Compatible Android Versions